 Binary options and indices.

 Online trading literally revolutionised the market for index trading.
-As a result, the Dow Jones Industrial Average which was once made up of only 12 companies is nowadays one of the most powerful index present in the industry and comprised of 30 influential firms in United States.
-In addition, the simple average calculations once used has been replaced by another methodology known as the price based weighting.
+As a result, the Dow Jones Industrial Average which was once made up of only 12 companies is nowadays one of the most powerful index present in the industry and comprises of 30 influential firms in United States.
+In addition to that, the simple average calculations once used have been replaced by another methodology known as the price based weighting.

 Furthermore, index trading gained much popularity in 2008, with the advent of binary options trading.
 This sudden interest in trading indices was lit up by the fact that investors were now able to trade on the different indices available in the financial market within the comfort of their homes.